Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-labels.md

 One wrong API password ends the whole run and the module returns an empty list, so a print of many orders gives no partial result [VERIFY: src/Packetery/Module/Labels/CarrierLabelService.php#handleApiError].
+Every other fault of the API skips one order only, and the administrator reads the result in the log of the plugin.
+The print list keeps its orders in memory for the whole run [VERIFY: src/Packetery/Module/Labels/LabelPrintPacketData.php#getCount], so a print of a very large selection holds every order of that selection.
 The module contains no TODO comment and no FIXME comment.